Thyroid Antibodies Test: Results and Explanation

 A positive result indicates the presence of thyroid antibodies in your blood.
 Depending on which antibodies are detected, this result can suggest an autoimmune condition such as Hashimoto's thyroiditis or Graves' disease.
 Elevated levels of Thyroid Peroxidase Antibodies (TPOAb) or Thyroglobulin Antibodies (TgAb) are commonly associated with Hashimoto's thyroiditis, while Thyrotropin Receptor Antibodies (TRAb) are often linked to Graves' disease.

-The test is used to detect antibodies that target the thyroid gland.
-These antibodies can indicate autoimmune disorders like Hashimoto's thyroiditis or Graves' disease.
+The test is used to detect antibodies that target the thyroid gland, which can indicate the presence of autoimmune disorders such as Hashimoto's thyroiditis or Graves' disease.

-The test detects Thyroid Peroxidase Antibodies (TPOAb), Thyroglobulin Antibodies (TgAb), and Thyroid Stimulating Hormone Receptor Antibody (TRAb).
+The test primarily measures Thyroid Peroxidase Antibodies (TPOAb) and Thyroglobulin Antibodies (TgAb), and can also measure the Thyroid Stimulating Hormone Receptor Antibody (TRAb).

 The test is recommended when there are signs and symptoms suggesting thyroid dysfunction, particularly due to autoimmune conditions.